Almoe099/TravelAI/README.md

 ```

 ### Dynamic Itinerary Planning with OpenAI
----

-**Objective**: To leverage the OpenAI API for generating personalized travel itineraries that adapt to user preferences and feedback.
+Utilizing OpenAI to generate itineraries tailored to user preferences.

 **Implementation Overview**:
 - Designed a system that sends user preferences and historical data to the OpenAI model to generate tailored travel suggestions.